Website Navigation for Screen Readers

 Is there a formal product due at the end of the project?

-Yes, all HOUR program recipients are expected to present their project at Fall DREAMS immediately after their summer award.
+Yes, all HOUR program recipients are expected to present their project at one of the next two REAL events, held every fall and spring or other HOUR approved presentation event.
+Projects can be presented in many formats.
+See the REAL Showcase page for examples.
+This presentation should occur within one academic year after the award period is complete.
 Exceptions will be made on a case-by-case basis after the recipient contacts the HOUR office about a conflict.

 No, we do not allow anyone selected for a specific cohort to defer to a future period.
+Similarly, we do not allow students to accept multiple university awards for the same project concurrently (for the same period).
 With limited funding available, this would not be fair to the applicants in those future cycles.
-All students are encouraged to apply for a future cycle should you choose not to accept the award for any reason.
-Your new application would then go through the review cycle with all other applicants as a new submission with no preference given.

 Would you like HOUR staff to review your application documents and provide feedback prior to submitting?
 Interested students may schedule 1 (and ONLY ONE) document review session per individual award program (per year) with HOUR staff.
 You may meet with either Tracy or Deborah; you may not meet with both for review of the same documents.